 - You may need to take the medicine for at least 6 to 12 months to get the best effect and to lower the risk of depression coming back.

-- You need to talk to your doctor about how the medicine makes you feel.
+- You need to talk to your provider about how the medicine makes you feel.
 If it is not working enough, if it is causing any side effects, or if it is making you feel worse or suicidal, your doctor may need to change the dose or the medicine you are taking.

 Stay in Touch with Your Depression Symptoms